SSWConsulting/SSW.Rules.Content/rules/microsoft-defender-365/rule.md

 ---
 type: rule
-title: Do you use Microsoft Defender 365?
+title: Do you use Microsoft Defender XDR?
 uri: microsoft-defender-365
 authors:
   - title: Ash Anil